onnx/onnx/docs/Operators.md

   Reshape the input tensor similar to numpy.reshape.
   First input is the data tensor, second input is a shape tensor which specifies the output shape.
 It outputs the reshaped tensor.
   At most one dimension of the new shape can be -1.
 In this case, the value is inferred from the size of the tensor and the remaining dimensions.
-A dimension could also be 0, in which case the actual dimension value is unchanged (i.e. taken from the input tensor).
+If any dimension value is 0, it implies that input 'data' is an empty tensor to be reshaped to the output shape.
+  If any output dimension value is 0, other output dimension values cannot be -1.

 #### Version

-This version of the operator has been available since version 5 of the default ONNX operator set.
+This version of the operator has been available since version 12 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#Reshape-1">Reshape-1</a>
+Other versions of this operator: <a href="Changelog.md#Reshape-1">Reshape-1</a>, <a href="Changelog.md#Reshape-5">Reshape-5</a>

 #### Inputs